A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Introduction

-Several approaches have been studied in recent years, most notably the quasicontinuum method \cite{qcmethod,qcintf,Miller:2003a,MillerTadmor2003,Shapeev2011}, the virtual internal bond method \cite{gaoetal,gaoetal1,vibGT2004,linshu2002}, the coarse-grained molecular dynamics \cite{Rudd1998,Rudd2000,dyQcCurtarolo2002,dyQcZhou2002,Rudd2005,dyQcZhou2005,LinPP2007,cgmdKulkarni2008}, the heterogeneous multiscale method \cite{HMMWE2003,HMMWE2004,HMMWE2007,HMMWE2010,HMMWE2012}, and the bridging scale method \cite{BCMTang2006,WKLiu2010}.
-Finite temperature coarse-grained one-dimensional model was studied in \cite{Blanc2010} to provide a possible efficient computational strategy for ensemble averages.
-The hot-QC method, which allows for quasistatic simulation at finite temperature, was introduced in \cite{Dupuy2005} and \cite{Tadmor2013}.
-By applying local harmonic approximation, hot-QC achieves its own effective hamiltonian at finite temperature, along with a correction to obtain a second order accuracy in temperature.
-Hyper-QC method \cite{Kim2014} couples the hot-QC method with hyperdynamics to deal with much larger time scale problems.
-In \cite{yang2014}, a generalized Irving-Kirkwood formulism, which provides a way to compute continuum mechanics quantities at certain location in terms of molecular variables, is proposed to systematically incorporate with spacial and temporal average.
-Related approaches have also been proposed for simulations involving stochastic systems \cite{Brandt2003,Katsoulakis2006esiam,Katsoulakis2006}, but in this paper, we consider only on deterministic, dynamic atomistic (or so-called molecular dynamics (MD)) model.
-However, because the number of atoms under consideration is huge, in practice, people often take a relatively small number of particles to formulate a coarse-grained model in simulation.
-The question is whether the simulation result is consistent with respect to the grain (or mesh) size and whether such coarse-grained model could still possible to catch macroscopic properties of a material and even something like the location of the fracture under an initial local large deformation.
-A continuum model associated with the atomistic or coarse-grained model may also be of help to understand this problem.
+Several approaches have been studied in recent years, most notably the quasicontinuum method \cite{Tadmor1996,Shenoy1998,Miller2002,Shapeev2011}, the virtual internal bond method \cite{Gaoetal1997,Gaoetal1998b,Gaoetal1998,Thiagarajan2004,Linshu2002}, the coarse-grained molecular dynamics \cite{Rudd1998,Rudd2000,Curtarolo2002,Zhou2002,Rudd2005,Zhou2005,Lin2007,Kulkarni2008,XLi2010}, the heterogeneous multiscale method \cite{E2004,E2007c,E2010,E2012}, and the bridging scale method \cite{Tang2006,WKLiu2010}.
+Related approaches have also been proposed for simulations involving stochastic systems \cite{Brandt2003,Katsoulakis2006b,Katsoulakis2006a}.
+In this paper, we consider only the deterministic, dynamical atomistic (or so-called molecular dynamics) model.
+However, because the number of atoms under consideration is huge, in practice, a coarse-grained model formulated by a relatively small number of particles is involved in simulation.
+The question is whether the simulation result is consistent with respect to the grain (or mesh) size and whether such a coarse-grained model could still be able to reproduce macroscopic properties of a material.
+Here, macroscopic properties may be represented through the continuum model associated with the atomistic or coarse-grained model.

-We will consider the coarse-grained model (based on local quasicontinuum or virtual internal bond method) as in \cite{qcmethod,qcintf,LinPP2007,gaoetal} and \cite{gaoetal1} that arises the coarse-meshed or coarse-grained continuum model by selecting a reduced set of so-called ``representative atoms'' (based on so-called Cauchy-Born rule).
-The principal idea of local quasicontinuum method is that in the region where no serious defect occurs, the material is modeled at the macroscopic (coarse-grained) scale.
-We construct a coarse mesh with the representative atoms as the mid-point atoms of the mesh.
-By looking at the nodal values of the displacements using the mesh, we hope to catch some macroscopic properties of the material.
-The virtual internal bond model is intended as an attempt to integrate the macroscopic view of cohesive surfaces dispersed in a continuum background with the ``atomistic'' view of interatomic bonding.